Elisaottoboni/Machine-Learning-University-of-Oslo/Project3/README.md

 - Address challenges posed by the dataset, such as:
     - High dimensionality (addressed through PCA for dimensionality reduction).
     - Class imbalance (mitigated with oversampling techniques like SMOTE).
-    - Noise and uncertainties in the labeling process.
+    - Noise, uncertainties in the labeling process, and corrupted images (identified and removed during preprocessing).
 - Evaluate and compare the performance of the implemented classifiers using metrics like precision, recall, F1-score, accuracy, ROC curve, and AUC.

 ## Relevance